-Help Pets Weather the Storm this Monsoon Season
+Arizona Humane Society Wants To Help Pets Weather The Storm This Monsoon Season

 Storm phobia may be caused by a change in barometric pressure or an increase in static electricity in the air.
-A pet may be fearful of visual cues such as lightning or blowing leaves and dirt.
+A pet may be fearful of visual cues such as lightning, wind or blowing leaves and dirt.
 Auditory cues such as rain and thunder may create anxiety for a pet, as well.
-Storm phobia is one of the most common phobias in dogs and may present as general anxiety, whining and barking, house soiling or destructive behavior.
+Storm phobia is one of the most common phobias in dogs and cats and may present as general anxiety, whining and barking, hiding, house soiling or destructive behavior.

 The Arizona Humane Society Behavior and Training Team recommends the following tips:

 - Never punish pets for showing fearful or anxious behavior.
 Act calm and interact with them like you usually would to show them a storm is “no big deal.”

 - Create positive associations with storms by giving their favorite treats, toys and verbal praise for calm behavior during a storm.
 Start as early as possible during puppy and kittenhood and continue reinforcing this throughout their lives.
 Some pets may be unaffected for years and then develop storm anxiety symptoms.